Mono Lake: Climate

-Milankovich-scale events

-The δ18O records from Mono Lake sediments also exhibit trends over longer timescales of ~10,000 years.
-From 35 to 18 ka, the δ18O composition of Mono Lake sediments were gradually decreasing.
-This decreasing trend was inversely correlated with an increase in δ18O of sediments from a North Atlantic sea core.
-This trend in δ18O suggested correlation with the southward movement of the polar jet stream from 35 to 18 ka.
-As the polar jet stream moved southward, it caused increased precipitation of isotopically depleted rain water.
-In turn, this caused Southern water bodies like Mono Lake to become isotopically depleted, while Northern oceans became isotopically enriched.
-This movement of the polar jet stream was presumably caused by an increase in the Northern American ice sheet.
-Two δ18O minima at 18 ka and 13.1 ka in Mono Lake sediments reflected two lake level high-stands of Mono Lake.
-These lake level high-stands presumably corresponded to two passages of the polar jet stream over Mono Lake that precipitated large amounts of rainwater with a depleted δ18O composition.
-Following, the polar jet stream was forced south of Mono Lake.
-Furthermore, the sudden reduction in Total Inorganic Carbon (TIC) during 26 - 14 ka could be attributed to the Tioga glaciation.
-The Tioga glaciation would have caused a high in-flux of detrital materials to Mono Lake.
-As a result, the TIC in Mono Lake sediments would be lowered during this time period.

 Limnology

-The limnology of the lake shows it contains approximately 280 million tons of dissolved salts, with the salinity varying depending upon the amount of water in the lake at any given time.
+The limnology of the lake shows that it contains approximately 280 million tons of dissolved salts, with salinity varying with the amount of water in the lake at any given time.
 Before 1941, average salinity was approximately 50 grams per liter (g/L) (compared to a value of 31.5 g/L for the world's oceans).
-In January 1982, when the lake reached its lowest level of 6372 ft, the salinity had nearly doubled to 99 g/L. In 2002, it was measured at 78 g/L and is expected to stabilize at an average 69 g/L as the lake replenishes over the next 20 years.
+In January 1982, when the lake reached its lowest level of 6372 ft, the salinity had nearly doubled to 99 g/L. In 2002, it was measured at 78 g/L and is expected to stabilize at an average of 69 g/L as the lake replenishes over the next 20 years.

 An unintended consequence of ending the water diversions was the onset of a period of "meromixis" in Mono Lake.
-In the time prior to this, Mono Lake was typically "monomictic"; which means that at least once each year the deeper waters and the shallower waters of the lake mixed thoroughly, thus bringing oxygen and other nutrients to the deep waters.
+In the time before this, Mono Lake was typically "monomictic"; which means that at least once each year the deeper waters and the shallower waters of the lake mixed thoroughly, thus bringing oxygen and other nutrients to the deep waters.
 In meromictic lakes, the deeper waters do not undergo this mixing; the deeper layers are more saline than the water near the surface, and are typically nearly devoid of oxygen.
 As a result, becoming meromictic greatly changes a lake's ecology.

-Mono Lake has experienced meromictic periods in the past; this most recent episode of meromixis, brought on by the end of the water diversions, commenced in 1994 and had ended by 2004.
+Mono Lake has experienced meromictic periods in the past; the most recent episode of meromixis, brought on by the end of water diversions, commenced in 1994 and ended by 2004.